-Usually a mail-order pharmacy order will be delivered to you in no more than 14 days.
-If your order is delayed, please contact Customer Service (phone numbers are on the back cover), or by dialing 711 for TTY services.
-We will arrange for a prescription to be picked up at a network pharmacy most convenient for you.
+Usually, a mail-order pharmacy order will be delivered to you in no more than 14 days.
+If your order is delayed, contact Customer Service (phone numbers are on the back cover), and they will assist you with getting a short-term supply of your medication.